 LLMs generally follow the same high-level process as typical ML models but have some different names and steps:

-4. Supervised Fine-Tuning - train the model on curated pairs of prompts and high-quality responses (might be a human doing this or synthetic or both).
-The responses teach the model has to answer questions directly, summarize documents, write code, etc. <– This is where a model starts to get useful.
+- Supervised Fine-Tuning - train the model on curated pairs of prompts and high-quality responses (might be a human doing this or synthetic or both).
+The responses teach the model how to answer questions directly, summarize documents, write code, etc. <– This is where a model starts to get useful.

 Let’s dive into some of the interesting steps in more detail: